keu/docs/tutorials/astro-python-sdk.md

 The Astro SDK takes this abstraction a step further while providing more flexibility to your code.
 The most important details are:

 - Using `aql` decorators, you can run both SQL and Python within a Pythonic context.
-In our example DAG, we use decorators to run both SQL queries and Python code
+This example DAG uses decorators to run both SQL queries and Python code
 - The Astro SDK includes a `Table` object which contains all of the metadata that's necessary for handling SQL table creation between Airflow tasks.
 When a `Table` is passed into a function, the Astro SDK automatically passes all connection, XCom, and metadata configuration to the task.

     The example DAG demonstrates one of the key powers of the `Table` object.
-When we called `join_orders_customers`, we joined two tables that had different connections and schema.
+When the DAG ran `join_orders_customers`, it joined two tables that had different connections and schema.
 The Astro SDK automatically creates a temporary table and handles joining the tables.
 This also means that you can replace the S3 and Snowflake configurations with any valid configurations for other supported data stores and the code will still work.
 The Astro SDK handles all of the translation between services and database types in the background.

 - The Astro SDK can automatically convert to SQL tables to pandas DataFrames using the `aql.dataframe`, meaning you can run complex ML models and SQL queries on the same data in the same DAG without any additional configuration.

-Now that you understand the core qualities of the Astro SDK, let's look at it in the context of the example DAG by walking through each step in our ETL pipeline.
+Now that you understand the core qualities of the Astro SDK, let's look at it in the context of the example DAG by walking through each step in your ETL pipeline.

 ### Extract

-To extract from S3 into a SQL Table, we only need to specify the location of the data on S3 and an Airflow connection for the destination SQL table in Snowflake.
+To extract from S3 into a SQL Table, you only need to specify the location of the data on S3 and an Airflow connection for the destination SQL table in Snowflake.

 ```python
 # Extract a file with a header from S3 into a temporary Table, referenced by the